-DirectC imposes the following additional restrictions on the representation of SystemVerilog data types.
+DPI imposes the following additional restrictions on the representation of SystemVerilog data types.

-- Basic integer and real data types are represented as defined in section A.6.4. - Representation of packed types is implementation-dependent. - The layout of the unsized (or open) standalone unpacked arrays is implementation-dependent with the following restriction:
+- Basic integer and real data types are represented as defined in section A.6.4. - Enumeration types are represented as the types associated with them.
+Enumerated names are not available on C side of interface. - Representation of packed types is implementation-dependent. - The layout of unsized (or open) standalone unpacked arrays is implementation-dependent with the following restriction: